Nyarugenge

-Nyarugenge is a sector (umurenge) located in Nyarugenge District, Kigali Province, Rwanda.
+Nyarugenge is a sector (umurenge) located in Nyarugenge District, City of Kigali, Rwanda.

 Location

 It is located in the southwest part of the city of Kigali.
 The coordinates of Nyarugenge Sector are:1°58'02.0"S, 30°03'20.0"E (Latitude:-1.967222; Longitude:30.055556).

+Demographics

+According to the 2022 census, it has a population of 16,665, down from 21,302 in 2012.

 Overview

 It is primarily a commercial sector, with plenty of businesses located there.
 AB Bank Rwanda, a microfinance bank maintains a branch in the sector.
 In March 2018, Commercial Bank of Africa (Rwanda) established a branch in this area.

 Nyarugenge District

 Nyarugenge District is divided into 10 sectors (imirenge): Gitega, Kanyinya, Kigali, Kimisagara, Mageragere, Muhima, Nyakabanda, Nyamirambo, Nyarugenge, and Rwezamenyo.